app/views/layouts/application.html.erb:# app/views/pricing/show.html.erb:# app/views/pricing/paid.html.erb:

 Further, maintaining this code in the long run is going to be a nightmare.
 If we add another property to plans that we’re interested in monitoring, we have to go update every single event and add that property, or we’ll have inconsistent data.
 If we want to change property names — again, we have to go update every single call site.
 We have two events right now; in a real production system, we might have thirty or fifty.
 Yuck.

 Not quite as obvious, but perhaps even more important, is the fact that having a clean record of exactly what an event means — and changes that might affect that event! — is critical for correct analysis.
-For example, if we decide to show pricing plans to everybody directly on their home page, the number of events for User Looked at Pricing Plan is going to skyrocket, and so the conversion rates to User Signed Up for Pricing Plan are going to plummet.
-Sure,you might be able to remember this, right now — but in another year, when you have six more people looking at it, is everybody going to remember all of the fifteen different significant changes you made over that year when looking at your results?
-There has to be a better way, right?
+For example, if we decide to show pricing plans to everybody directly on their home page, the number of events for User Looked at Pricing Plan

 It may help to consider, on a more theoretical level, what’s happening when you use Mixpanel effectively.
 The properties you pass are effectively a snapshot of various parts of your database; the user is likely the single most important part of that snapshot, but there are plenty of other objects that contribute, too.
 That might be a database row representing a user-to-user communication, a taxi ride, a stay overnight, or a search engine, depending on your domain, but essentially you are reflecting a denormalized snapshot of a chunk of your database to Mixpanel with each event — this is how it can be so effective for you.
 When you consider it this way, it becomes even more clear why adding some structure and mechanism can be of huge advantage: with the right framework, you ought to be able to gather that database information and pass it very easily, almost implicitly, rather than having to maintain huge lists of properties all over your application.

 What About Super Properties?
 Mixpanel’s “super properties”, while incredibly useful, can also be problematic.
 The implementation of these is straightforward: Mixpanel’s library issues a permanent cookie to your end user that records the current set of “super properties” that is registered; when firing an event client-side, it simply merges these properties in with any specified in the event.
 This is a really simple, useful, and powerful model, and is great when you’re starting out.
-However, there are several caveats: perfect updating is required — if you change data server-side and forget to re-call Mixpanel.register, that data will be perpetually incorrect in Mixpanel; inaccessible server-side — if you fire events server-side (and, in our experience, you inevitably will have to at some point, like email generation or background tasks), you simply won’t have access to that data at all; easy to tamper with — it’s really easy for users to change their own super properties.
-As you’ll see below, our MetaEvents library replaces “super properties” with implicit properties, which largely eliminate all these issues.
+However, there are several caveats: perfect updating is required — if you change data server-side and forget to re-call Mixpanel.register

 Introducing MetaEvents

 We’d love to introduce you to Swiftype’s solution for all these problems: the MetaEvents RubyGem.
 Let’s take a look at what our code from the above example would look like using MetaEvents.
-First, we define methods on some of our models that convert them to properties, and set up MetaEvents in our ApplicationController:
+First, we define methods on some of our models that convert them to properties, and set up MetaEvents in our ApplicationController

 # app/models/user.rb